(c) 2024 PillSync.com

 REBLOZYL may cause fertility problems in females.
 This could affect your ability to become pregnant.
 Talk to your healthcare provider if this is a concern for you.These are not all of the possible side effects of REBLOZYL.Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 General information about the safe and effective use of REBLOZYL.
 Medicines are sometimes prescribed for purposes other than those uled in a Patient Information leaflet.
-You can ask your healthcare provider or pharmacist for information about REBLOZYL that is written for healthcare professionals.
+You can ask your healthcare provider or pharmacist for information about REBLOZYL that is written for health professionals.

 What are the ingredients in REBLOZYL?
 Active ingredient: luspatercept-aamt Inactive ingredients: citric acid monohydrate, polysorbate 80, sucrose, and tri-sodium citrate dihydrate.